-When you purchase a new or used car through a financing arrangement, it’s important to look not only at the bottom-line price, but also some of the hidden costs involved.
+When you purchase a new or used car through a financing arrangement, it’s important to look not only at the bottom-line price but also at some of the hidden costs involved.

 Why does a financing company file a car insurance lien?

-In simplest terms, when you finance the purchase of a car you don’t really own that vehicle until it’s completely paid for.
+In simplest terms, when you finance the purchase of a car, you don’t really own that vehicle until it is completely paid for.

 Prior to that, the financing company owns the car.
 The lien is placed on the title and insurance policy so that if the car suffers a total loss the financing company can recover its money.